natkalia/os-info-kodilla-20.4/README.md

-# os-info-kodilla-20.4
+# Check operating system info

-Simple project built with Electron to show user's OS data
+Simple project built with Electron to show user's operating system data.
+Created as exercise for Web Developer Bootcamp in Kodilla (Module 20.4).